abhishekmishra/explorations/polar-perlin-noise-loop/README.md

 # The Program

-- *Central Idea*: The central idea of the program is to draw a distorted circle as a series of line segments.
+- *Central Idea:* The central idea of the program is to draw a distorted circle as a series of line segments.
-- *Shape Distortion*: The distortion is created in a natural and continuous manner by using **Perlin/Simplex Noise**.
+- *Shape Distortion:* The distortion is created in a natural and continuous manner by using **Perlin/Simplex Noise**.
-- *Path in Noise Space*: If we move in a loop through a 2D noise space we can create a sequence of noise values which will return to the starting value at the end of the loop.
+- *Path in Noise Space:* If we move in a loop through a 2D noise space we can create a sequence of noise values which will return to the starting value at the end of the loop.
 This property is utilized to ensure that when distorting the circle, there is no jagged transition.
-- *2d Slices of 3d Noise*: If we extend our noise space to three dimensions then at each frame we can take a different 2d slice of 3d space by utilizing a slightly different z-index.
+- *2d Slices of 3d Noise:* If we extend our noise space to three dimensions then at each frame we can take a different 2d slice of 3d space by utilizing a slightly different z-index.
 This will ensure a smooth but random animation in the visualization.